Have you ever wondered how to write a great blog post?

 In today’s crowded market, it’s increasingly important to show your audience who you are, and what your values are.
 Customers increasingly like to engage and relate to brands, so you shouldn’t be afraid of saying what you really think.

-When Gillette released their controversial “We believe: The best men can be” advert, debates took place across social media on an international level.
+When Gillette released their controversial “We believe: The best men can be” advert in 2019, debates took place across social media on an international level.
 There was a huge split in opinion; many felt that they were absolutely right with their messaging and tone of voice, whilst others threatened to boycott the brand entirely.
 Whatever your opinion, the advert achieved over 2 million views in the first 48 hours alone.
-Six months on, the viewing figures have now exceeded 30.5 million views and their message is still memorable.
+It even has it’s own Wikipedia entry!

 Gillette’s example shows that it’s fine for your audience to have a strong opinion about what you’re trying to say.
 In fact, we would agree that you want people to have a reaction to your blog post – the last thing you want is for them to immediately forget that they’ve read it.